navpil/gupai/docs/Readme.md

 When 2 play: the cat and the mouse, described by MinFanXin

+Some descriptions and videos involve betting, but I don't know how this looks like.
+Some 3 player variants involve 4 players, where one player rests - this is not implemented.

 ### KuPai 古牌 (Ancient Tiles)

 Described in Macao book, information should be treated with caution.

-Similar to TianJiu, but only single cards can be played - need more info from Macao book.
+Similar to TianJiu, but only single cards can be played.

 ### Bagchen